A Bible study with Jeffrey J. Harrison

 13:18: "Look, please, I have laid out my case.
 I know that I am righteous."

-Job believes that he has proven his righteousness.
+Job believes that he has proven himself righteous.

 13:19: "Who is it that will dispute with me?
 For then I will be silent and die."